espressif/esp-faq/docs/en/software-framework/wifi.rst

     - Bad network environment.
     - Incompatibility between the computer or mobile phone and the ESP32-S2 or ESP32-S3 softAP.
+    - Modem-sleep affects throughput.
+In earlier IDF version before v5.1, it is recommended to manually disable Modem-sleep when conducting iperf testing.

   - Solutions:

     - In the case of a bad network environment, change the network environment or test in a shielded box.
     - In the case of incompatibility, disable ``menuconfig`` > ``Component config`` > ``Wi-Fi`` > ``WiFi AMPDU RX``.
 If disconnections occur again, disable ``menuconfig`` > ``Component config`` > ``Wi-Fi`` > ``WiFi AMPDU TX``.
+    - In the case of Modem-sleep, disable Modem-sleep by ``esp_wifi_set_ps(WIFI_PS_NONE)``.

   .. note::